Stay safe during your visit to the Mauritshuis

 - Can I visit in a wheelchair and with a companion?

 Absolutely, however you are responsible for observing the rules set out by the Dutch National Institute for Public Health and the Environment (RIVM).
 If you have any questions, or would like to reserve a Mauritshuis wheelchair, please email or call us.
-Wheelchair companions receive free entry to the museum, but they will need to book a time slot (without a ticket).
-Call us on +31 (0)70 302 34 56 and we’ll be happy to help.
-These tickets require a transaction at the ticket desk, which we will make sure is manned at the required time.
+Wheelchair companions receive free entry to the museum, but they will need to book a 'Seperate timeslot ticket' on our website (without a ticket).
 You will receive your complimentary entrance ticket at the ticket desk.